ietf-wg-webtrans/draft-ietf-webtrans-http2/draft-ietf-webtrans-http2.md

-Because TLS keying material exporters are only secure for authentication when they are uniquely bound to the TLS session {{!RFC7627}}, WebTransport requires either one of the following properties:
+Because TLS keying material exporters are only secure for authentication when they are uniquely bound to the TLS session {{!RFC7627}}, WebTransport requires either one of the following conditions:

 * The TLS version in use is greater than or equal to 1.3 {{TLS}}.